 Technologies like Layer 2 blockchains have long promised tons of value to end users and devs alike in the form of faster mining times and 100x+ lower transaction fees.
 Even so, adoption has been slower than these benefits might warrant, at least in part because of the difficulty in managing a new chain.

 By adding support for new chains across our entire range of products we’ll be bringing the same developer platform that powers giants like 0x, Aave, and Dapper Labs, to each ecosystem we work with.

-That means that developers won’t need to spend a single minute learning how to run an Arbitrum node or wrestling with debugging a smart contract on Flow.
+That means that developers won’t need to spend a single minute learning how to do something like running an Arbitrum node.
 Our API and developer tools for these chains, and many more, will have them covered.
 By integrating each new chain with Alchemy’s Supernode, for instance, teams using Alchemy will have the same best-in-class reliability, scalability, and data consistency that they already do on Ethereum.

 As far as which chains we’ll be supporting, there is a simple answer: we go where the developers are!
-We’ve already unveiled support for some of the most popular chains out there: Ethereum, Arbitrum, Flow and Crypto.org Chain.
+We’ve already unveiled support for some of the most popular chains out there including Ethereum and Arbitrum.

 Beyond those, we’re hard at work adding more of the most requested chains (look out for more announcements from us in the coming weeks!), but don’t be afraid to let us know if you need support for any chain we haven’t already announced.

 After talking to hundreds of developers about how they’re approaching the multichain landscape, we’ve consistently heard four things that are key to them adopting a new chain:

 - Core business value: this can take many different forms (access to new users, greater liquidity, lower gas fees, etc.) but will always be at the heart of why developers choose to adopt a new chain